juspay/hyperswitch-web/README.md

      npm run start
      ```

-     Now you can run the demo app on http://localhost:5252/ where you can test your payments.<br>
+     Now you can launch the demo app on http://localhost:5252/ where you can test your payments.<br>
-     If you encounter any problems, please refer to the troubleshooting section of the [Hyperswitch-React-Demo-App readme](./Hyperswitch-React-Demo-App/README.md#troubleshooting) file.
+     If you encounter any problems, please refer to the troubleshooting section of the [Hyperswitch-React-Demo-App Readme](./Hyperswitch-React-Demo-App/README.md#troubleshooting).

   > 💡 Alternatively, you can update `.env` file and use the commands
   > above